 Apple discontinued both first-generation iPad Pros in June of 2017.

 The Apple Pencil is an Apple-developed wireless stylus that works with various iPad models.
 It is a low-latency stylus with pressure sensitivity and angle detection.
-When using the Apple Pencil, the iPad will reject a user's palm input.
+The iPad will reject a user's palm input when using the Apple Pencil.

 The first-generation Apple Pencil was released alongside the first-generation iPad Pro in 2015.
-It connects to compatible iPad models via Bluetooth and can be charged using the iPad's Lightning port, or via a Lightning cable when used in conjunction with the included adapter.
-On a full charge, the Apple Pencil will last for roughly 12 hours.
-15 seconds of charging time enables the Apple Pencil to perform for up to 30 minutes.
+It connects to compatible iPad models via Bluetooth and can be charged using the iPad's Lightning port or a Lightning cable when used with the included adapter.
+The Apple Pencil will last for roughly 12 hours on a full charge.
+Fifteen seconds of charging time enable the Apple Pencil to perform for up to 30 minutes.

 iPad Pro Review

-Apple once again updated the iPad Pro hardware with little changes to its software.
-We believe the XDR display and M1 processor are a game changer for the device, but still want more in terms of software support.
+Apple once again updated the iPad Pro hardware with minor changes to its software.
+We believe the XDR display and M1 processor are game-changers for the device, but we still want more software support.

 The M1 processor is the same no matter the device, coupled with up to 16GB of RAM.
 That means users get the same power and efficiency found in the 13-inch MacBook Pro packed into a thin tablet.

-The camera system hasn't changed, but the power of the neural engine and image signal processor found in the M1 processor means better photos than ever.
+The camera system hasn't changed, but the neural engine and image signal processor's power in the M1 processor means better photos than ever.
 For example, color processing and noise removal should be better in challenging lighting conditions.